 - Be Prompt: Be on time.
 If you’re too early, you will rush people; if you are late, they will resent your making them wait.

 - Be Trustworthy: Follow-through separates the men from the boys and the women from the girls.
 A promise is easy to break, but the damage is very difficult to repair.
 Keeping confidences and refraining from speaking negatively about others also demonstrate your trustworthiness.
 Not being trustworthy is a sure way to destroy your reputation.

 - Be Honest: Honesty is not simply a matter of not telling lies.
 It also includes the capacity to be precise in your statements and measured in your judgments.
 Avoid exaggerations and distortions.
 Don’t be afraid to say “I don’t know.
 That’s not my area of expertise.”

 - Be Responsible: Accept total responsibility for your actions.
-When you make mistakes, admit them without blame, excuse, or defense.
+When you make mistakes, admit them without blame, excuse, or defence.
 If you have to say something – tell what you learned from the mistake.
 Whenever you enlist the help of others, maintain responsibility for decision-making and for the consequences.
 Don’t attempt to dump your problems onto others.
 Wear your responsibilities well, with competence, confidence, and good cheer.